 When you have the most psychological well-being

 A study published in the Proceedings of the National Academy of Science discovered that when people were asked to picture a 10-step ladder, with the best possible life on the top rung and the worst possible life on the bottom rung, it was the oldest group, between 82 and 85 years, that gave the highest average rung number, which was about 7.
-Perhaps they know the secret to life satisfaction is not the pursuit of happiness, but finding meaning.

 When we make the biggest decisions